How to fix login problems with CodeTwo Admin Panel and Signatures app

 Warning

-In the above scenario, signing in with Microsoft merges your MS account with your CodeTwo Admin Panel account.
-As a result, your default sign-in method is changed - from now on, you are only able to sign in to Admin Panel with your Microsoft account credentials.
-Also, the password resetting option for the CodeTwo Admin Panel account does not apply to you anymore.
+In the above scenario, signing in with Microsoft merges your Microsoft account with your CodeTwo Admin Panel account.
+As a result, your default sign-in method is changed – from now on, you are only able to sign in to Admin Panel with your Microsoft account credentials.
+Also, the password reset option for the CodeTwo Admin Panel account will no longer work.

 See also: